Julian/Condent/README.rst

 time I'll add actual support for the other languages I use on a semi-regular basis (mostly Ruby and JS).

+It can fix basic things like:
+    * Spacing
+    * Moving something that fits on a single line onto one line
+    * Moving something that doesn't onto multiple lines
+    * Fixing indentation of multiple line containers

 Installation
 ------------